Fields2Cover/Fields2Cover/docs/source/tutorials/basic_types.rst

 Points are the most basic type.
 There are many ways to initialize a ``F2CPoint`` (``f2c::types::Point``)

-1. With x and y axis on the constructor
+1. Using x and y coordinates

    .. code-block:: cpp